Documentation

 -3

 .
-Then, validate each wave before deploying the next.
-This method ensures that dependencies are satisfied.
+Validate each wave before deploying the next to ensure all dependencies are satisfied.

 vpctl release deploy --wave -3vpctl release deploy --wave -2vpctl release deploy --wave -1vpctl release deploy --wave 0